vynci/vynci-dev-v4/posts/robot-camera-video-stream-using-aws-kvs/index.md

 ![Overview](./summary_lq.mp4)

-On the frontend side, we have added a new component called `VideoStream` that uses the `@aws-sdk/client-kinesis-video`, `@aws-sdk/client-kinesis-video-signaling`, and `amazon-kinesis-video-streams-webrtc` libraries to handle the WebRTC connection and video player rendering.
+On the frontend side, we have added a new component called `KinesisWebRTC` that uses the `@aws-sdk/client-kinesis-video`, `@aws-sdk/client-kinesis-video-signaling`, and `amazon-kinesis-video-streams-webrtc` libraries to handle the WebRTC connection and video player rendering.

-The next step would be to integrate a set of sensors into the rover, which will enable us to get useful telemetries such as battery level, temperature, humidity, and GPS coordinates.
 I hope you enjoy reading this, and stay tuned for the upcoming updates of this project.
 Thank you!